 Just because a buyer didn’t buy your house, doesn’t mean they stopped looking.
 They went on to buy a house that was a better value for them than your home.

 Properly pricing a home is part art and part science.
 It is not always easy getting the price right.
 That does not mean you arbitrarily pull a price out of the sky.
 Getting the price right on your home is about comparing recent sales history of similar homes to yours.
+Your real estate agent will prepare a Comparative Market Analysis, comparing similar sales and give you a suggested range of value.

 Over price your home and you lengthen the marketing time of your home as well as the buyers perception of your home, making your sale an uphill battle.